d1One/oneshot_sorter/README.md

 3. Drag and drop the folder you want to sort into the script when asked.

-4. The script will tell yout the full path of the folder, **confirm it is indeed correct**. ⚠⚠⚠ Pay attention to this step, you really dont to accidentally run the script in the root folder of your drive and move all *Kick* named files... that could be a disaster in your system. :heavy_exclamation_mark: If it looks good type "y" for yes. ---- I advise copying a few samples to a temporary folder and testing it out first.
+4. The script will tell yout the full path of the folder, **confirm it is indeed correct**. ⚠ Pay attention to this step, you really dont to accidentally run the script in the root folder of your drive and move all *Kick* named files... that could be a disaster:heavy_exclamation_mark:⚠ If it looks good type "y" for yes. ---- I advise copying a few samples to a temporary folder and testing it out first.

 5. The script will also ask if you also want to move any files with 808 in their name to a the sub folder, as previously explained if this is usefull or not depends on your samples, if unsure type "n" for no.

 6. Done

 Extra Notes: